-Whether or not an agreement is a lease and whether or not an agreement includes a lease is decided based on examination of the economic nature of transactions and regardless of whether or not an agreement's legal form is that of a lease agreement.
+In accordance with IFRS 16, the Company and its subsidiaries decides whether or not a contract is a lease.
+Whether or not a contract includes a lease is decided based on examination of the economic nature of transactions, regardless of whether or not a contract's legal form is that of a lease contract.
+(1) Leases as lessee